zanata/zanata.github.io/about/index.md

 layout: page
 ---

-<p class="txt--lead">Zanata is a web-based system for managing localization projects.
+<p class="txt--lead">Zanata is a web-based translation platform for managing localization projects.
 Localization (L10n) is the process of translating software or documentation into different languages.</p>

-Zanata is written in Java and uses modern web technologies such as JBoss, Seam, GWT, and Hibernate.
+Zanata is written in Java and uses modern web technologies such as JBoss, Seam, GWT, ReactJS and Hibernate.
 It also presents a REST API.
 It currently supports translation of software through Gettext/PO, Java Properties and XLIFF (partial), and DocBook/Publican documentation through PO files.
 Projects can be uploaded to and downloaded from a Zanata server using a Maven plugin or a command-line client.

 A public instance of Zanata is hosted on translate.zanata.org which accepts content from open source projects for translation.